lastweek/lastweek.github.io/docs/notes/paper_fpga.md

 	- Invoke kernel from FPGA.
 They built a shell in FPGA and delegation threads in CPU to achieve this.
 	- They implemented their own MMU (using pre-established pgtables) to let FPGA logic to access system memory.
 [Ref](https://ieeexplore.ieee.org/document/6044806).
 	- Read the "Operating Systems for Reconfigurable Computing" sidebar, nice summary.
-- LEAP
 - LEAP Soft connections: Addressing the hardware-design modularity problem, DAC'09
 	- Channel concept.
 Good.
 - LEAP Scratchpads: Automatic Memory and Cache Management for Reconfigurable Logic, FPGA'11
 	- BRAM/on-board DRAM/host DRAM layering.
 Caching.
 - LEAP Shared Memories: Automating the Construction of FPGA Coherent Memories
 	- Add cache-coherence on top of previous work.
 	- Also check out my note on [Cache Coherence](http://lastweek.io/notes/cache_coherence/).
 - LEAP FPGA Operating System, FPL'14.

 ### Summary on current FPGA Virtualization Status